JetForMe/podtique/BBBSoftwareInstall.md

 	cape_enable=bone_capemgr.enable_partno=BB-ADC

 ### PRU Support

+PRU support requires:

+* A kernel that supports it.
+4.4.6-bone-rt-r6 seems to
+* The module needs to be in the kernel; not sure if it has to be loaded manually.
+* A DTB needs to enable it.
+One possible way is via echo BB-ENABLE-PRU > $SLOTS.
+Obviously, the podtique DTB should do this.

 Need to investigate this further.
 4.1 kernel from TI loses support for this.
 Not sure how to proceed.